-When you resettle into your new home one of the first rooms you should set up is your kitchen.
-The kitchen is the center of household activities for most families.
+Unpacking a kitchen is one of the most important tasks after you move.
+When you resettle into your new home, one of the first rooms you should set up is the kitchen.

 - Identify your Kitchen’s Work Triangle

 - Decide on the location for everyday dishes and utensils.

 - Find overflow sites

 - Maximize hidden storage